 Goal or initiative Progress and outcomes Accountability

 Restore domestic enrolments to sustainable, government-funded levels Complete.
-We have restored institutional domestic enrolments to government-funded levels in 2023/24, though some programs are under-subscribed (currently working with Deans on enrolment strategies to meet their faculty-specific targets).
+We restored institutional domestic enrolments to government-funded levels in 2023/24, maintained sustainable levels in 2024/25, and are on track to meet our targets in 2025/26.
 Student Affairs; Deans; Faculties

-Review and revise international undergradute recruitment targets based on strategic enrolment goals
+Review and revise international undergraduate recruitment targets based on strategic enrolment goals

-In progress.
+Ongoing.
 In 2023, we expanded our recruitment network and efforts, including through a new partnership agreement with Kaplan, and offered competitive scholarships.
-Recently completed an international tiering strategy that we are monitoring progress against.
+We continue to monitor progress on our international tiering strategy.

 Student Affairs; Deans; Faculties